bukowskis/raidis/README.md

 # Raid-is

-Raidis is a wrapper for [redis_failover](https://github.com/ryanlecompte/redis_failover).
-It's called `Raidis`, because `redis_failover_failover` sounded silly.
-Besides, I want it to be flexible enough to wrap around further libraries in the future.
+Raidis is yet another failover solution for Redis.

 You won't need to use `Redis.new` or `RedisFailover.new` anymore.
 You'll find your ready-to-go redis in `Raidis.redis`.

-However, wherever you use plan on using Redis in your application, make sure to first check the connection like so:
+However, wherever you use plan on using Redis in your application, make sure to first check the availability like so:

 ```ruby
 if Raidis.available?